macnetic/faust/gen_doc/using_gpu_matfaust.md

 ### <a name="1">1.
 Creating a GPU Faust object</a>

-Let's start with some basic Faust creation on the GPU.
+Let's start with some basic Faust creations on the GPU.
 Almost all the ways of creating a Faust object in CPU memory are also available to create a GPU Faust.
 First of all, creating a Faust using the constructor works seamlessly on GPU, the only need is to specify the ``dev`` keyword argument, as follows:

 			import matfaust.Faust